dondi/GRNsight/database/network-database/README.md

 ### Schema

-All network data is stored within the spring2022_network schema on our Postgres database.
+All network data is stored within the gene_regulatory_network schema on our Postgres database.

 The schema is located within this directory at the top level in the file `schema.sql`.
-It defines the tables located within the spring2022_network schema.
+It defines the tables located within the gene_regulatory_network schema.

 Usage:
 To load to local database